 In summary, Platelet Rich Plasma (PRP) Prolotherapy involves the application of concentrated platelets, which release a supra-maximal quantity of growth factors that stimulate recovery in non-healing injuries.
 PRP causes a mass influx of growth factors, such as platelet-derived growth factor, fibroblast growth factor and others, which exert their effects on fibroblasts causing proliferation and thereby accelerating the regeneration of injured tissues.
 Specifically, PRP enhances the fibroblastic events involved in tissue healing including chemotaxis, proliferation of cells, proteosynthesis, reparation, extracellular matrix deposition, and the remodeling of tissues.
 Tissues can heal faster with PRP.

-Dr. Jose Veliz MD performs Platelet-Rich Plasma (PRP) Prolotherapy at Palomar Pain Management Center which is located in San Diego County.
+Dr. Jose Veliz MD performs Platelet-Rich Plasma (PRP) Prolotherapy at Palomar Spine & Pain which is located in San Diego County.
 Dr. Veliz is a member in good standing of the International Cellular Medicine Society.

 Weglein A. Focused Review: Current Trends in Platelet-Rich Plasma Injection Treatments.
 Journal of Neurosurgical Review, Vol 1 (2011).